 Pursuant to the Merger Agreement, at the effective time of the Merger, the Company adopted the 2021 Equity Incentive Plan (the "2021 Plan"), which was approved by the Company's stockholders on April 15, 2021.
 The 2021 Plan provides for the granting of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock, restricted stock units, performance awards, and other awards which may be granted singly, in combination or in tandem, and which may be paid in cash or shares of Common Stock.
 At the effective time of the Merger, the number of shares of Common Stock that were reserved for issuance pursuant to awards under the 2021 Plan was 240,940 shares.
-As of December 31, 2023, 10,622 shares remain available for issuance under the 2021 Plan.
+On November 25, 2025, the Company's stockholders approved the First Amendment to the 2021 Plan to increase the aggregate number of shares of the Company's Common Stock available for the grant of awards under the 2021 Plan to a total of 2,500,000 shares of Common Stock.
+As of December 31, 2024, 2,349,184 shares remain available for issuance under the 2021 Plan.